SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 ========

 Contexts are one of the most important data structures in Yices.
-A context contains one or more solvers and provides functions for manipulating assertions and for checking whether these assertions are satisfiable.
+A context contains one or more solvers and supports operations for manipulating assertions and for checking whether these assertions are satisfiable.
 If they are, a model can be constructed from the context.